lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 #define DT_N_S_node_with_props_P_enum_string_EXISTS 1
 ```

-Here, the generator produced the same marcos that we'd get if `enum-string` was a plain `string` (including the character-based `_FOREACH` macros), and again we get the index of the chosen value within the enumeration.
+Here, the generator produced the same macros that we'd get if `enum-string` was a plain `string` (including the character-based `_FOREACH` macros), and again we get the index of the chosen value within the enumeration.
 In addition, the generator produces `TOKEN` and `TOKEN_UPPER` macros with an `ENUM` prefix - to make the tokens accessible using the devicetree API macros for enumerations.

 ### Labels and paths

 Before we move on to properties using `phandle` types, let's have a look at labels and paths.
-As we've seen in the previous chapter about the devicetree basics, the [devicetree specification][devicetree-spec] allows _labels_ not only to refer to _nodes_ but also at other positions in the devicetree, e.g., in front of property _values_.
-In our example, three labels:
+In the previous article, we've seen that the [devicetree specification][devicetree-spec] allows _labels_ not only to refer to _nodes_ but also to other positions in the devicetree, e.g., in front of property _values_.
+In our example, we have three labels:

 - One label `label_with_props` for our node `/node_with_props`,
 - Two labels `second_value` and `string_value` for some property values.